-Americans for Carbon Dividends is a lobbying organization that works to promote a carbon tax and is targeted towards a right-leaning audience and Congressional Republicans.
-The group is run by former Republican U.S. Representative Ryan Costello (R-Pennsylvania) and it promotes a plan endorsed by former Republican U.S. Secretaries of State James Baker and George Schultz.
+Americans for Carbon Dividends (AFCD) is a lobbying organization that works to promote a carbon tax and is targeted towards a right-leaning audience and Congressional Republicans.
+The group is run by former Republican U.S. Rep. Ryan Costello (R-PA) and it promotes a plan endorsed by former Republican U.S. Secretaries of State James Baker and George Shultz.

 The group is backed by various business interests, including energy companies.
 It has also worked to promote its plan with like-minded organizations.

-The plan, endorsed by former Republican Secretaries of State James Baker and George Schultz, would charge a $40 per ton tax on all carbon dioxide emissions.
-All of the revenues collected from the tax would be redistributed to the American people as a dividend.
+The plan, endorsed by former Republican Secretaries of State James Baker and George Shultz, would charge a $40 per ton carbon tax on all carbon dioxide emissions.
+All of the revenues collected from the tax would be redistributed to taxpayers as a “dividend.”
 The plan would also eliminate the Environmental Protection Agency’s authority to regulate greenhouse gases and protect oil companies from lawsuits as a result of damages brought by climate change.

-The plan was originally developed by the Climate Leadership Council and has been endorsed by leading left-leaning leaders such as former New York City Mayor Michael Bloomberg, Obama administration Energy Secretary Steven Chu, and Obama National Economic Council Director Lawrence Summers.
+The plan was developed by the Climate Leadership Council, AFCD’s 501(c)(3) fundraising and research arm, and has been endorsed by leading left-wing leaders such as former New York City Mayor Michael Bloomberg, Obama administration Energy Secretary Steven Chu, and Obama National Economic Council Director Lawrence Summers.

-The organization is based in Washington D.C. and is co-chaired by former Senate Majority Leader Trent Lott (R-Mississippi) and former Senator John Breaux (D-Louisiana).
+The organization is based in Washington, D.C. and is co-chaired by former Senate Majority Leader Trent Lott (R-MS) and former Senator John Breaux (D-LA), who are registered lobbyists for the group.

-The organization’s managing director is former Congressman Ryan Costello (R-Pennsylvania), a moderate Republican who retired in 2018 rather than face reelection.
-While in Congress, Costello belonged to the Climate Solutions Caucus, which is backed by Citizens Climate Lobby.
-Costello also opposed the U.S. withdrawal from the Paris Climate Accords.
+The organization’s managing director is former Rep. Ryan Costello (R-PA), a moderate Republican who retired from Congress in 2018 to found Ryan Costello Strategies, a government affairs firm.
+While in Congress, Costello belonged to the Climate Solutions Caucus, which is backed by the center-left carbon tax group Citizens Climate Lobby.
+Costello also opposed the U.S. withdrawal from the 2015 Paris Climate Accords, entered into by President Obama and withdrawn from by President Trump in 2017.
 “Climate change should be a top priority of Republicans in Congress, and that is why I am leaning in on this,” Costello said in an interview.

-Americans for Carbon Dividends has already picked up the support of a couple of energy companies.
+Americans for Carbon Dividends has received support from a number of oil- and natural gas-producing companies.
 ExxonMobil has contributed $1 million to support the group’s efforts.
-The donation has brought criticism of the company from radical environmentalists. “[I]f you get beyond the smoke and mirrors of Exxon’s public relations, you’ll see this effort for what it is: yet another coverup by Exxon to allow it to continue its dirty ways and avoid accountability for its past.” wrote David Turnbull of Oil Change International.
+The donation has brought criticism of the company from radical environmentalists. “[I]f you get beyond the smoke and mirrors of Exxon’s public relations, you’ll see this effort for what it is: yet another coverup [sic] by Exxon to allow it to continue its dirty ways and avoid accountability for its past,” wrote David Turnbull of the radical environmentalist group Oil Change International.

 ConocoPhillips has reportedly contributed $2 million in support of Americans for Carbon Dividends.